 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the determination of the fair value of finite-lived intangible assets and contingent consideration payable recognized in the acquisition of CarVal, including controls over the development of the future cash flows and risk-adjusted discount rate assumptions utilized within the calculation of the present value of future cash flows.
 These procedures also included, among others, reading the purchase agreement and testing management's process for estimating the fair value of the acquired finite-lived intangible assets and contingent consideration payable.
 Testing management's process included (i) evaluating the appropriateness of the method used to discount future cash flows to present value, (ii) testing the completeness and accuracy of underlying data used in the method used to discount future cash flows to present value, (iii) evaluating management's significant assumptions related to the future cash flows and risk-adjusted discount rate.
 Evaluating the reasonableness of the assumption related to the future cash flows involved considering the historical performance of Carval, the consistency with external market and industry data, and the consistency with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the method used to discount rate assumption.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the method used to discount future cash flows to present value and the reasonableness of the risk-adjusted discount rate assumption.